OliverVermeulen/php-oop-booking-app/README.md

 - Add routing switch (complete)
 - Add in PHPMailer in via Composer (complete)
-- Add in email functionality
+- Add in email functionality (complete)
-- Add in json files for accommodations and reservations
+- Add in json files for accommodations and reservations (complete)
-- Add in comparison selector
+- Add in comparison selector  (complete)

 ## Future Additions